bdzanko17/Atlantbh-task/spring-boot-app/README.md

-# Building Spring Boot application with docker
+# Building and runing Spring Boot application with docker
 ## Dockerfile main layers
  - Ubuntu for git
  - Maven for building jar file